 ONCE.
-Do not open the gray tank valve until the black tank is drained and dump valve closed to avoid sewage back-up into gray tank.
-Gray water also rinses any black water solids from the drain hose.
+Do not open the Gray Waste Tank Drain valve until the black tank is drained and dump valve closed to avoid sewage back-up into gray tank.
+Gray water also rinses any black water solids from the sewage drain hose.
 Black and Gray tank valve positions may be reversed depending on floorplan and tank location.

-- 5. Open the Gray Waste Valve.
+- 5. Open the Gray Waste Tank Drain valve.
 Be sure there are no sags in the hose to ensure complete drainage.
-Close Gray Waste Valve as soon as tank is empty. - 6.
+Close Gray Waste Tank Drain valve as soon as tank is empty. - 6.
 Add an odor control chemical to the sewage holding tank through the toilet.
 These chemicals are available at most RV stores. - 7.
-Rinse sewer hose thoroughly with water and stow. - NOTE: We recommend that you dump all holding tanks before traveling to avoid carrying unnecessary weight.
+Rinse sewage drain hose thoroughly with water and stow. - NOTE: We recommend that you dump all holding tanks before traveling to avoid carrying unnecessary weight.